BinaryBulkMerge

 Special Arguments

-The mergedCommandType, identityBehavior and pseudoTableType arguments were provided on this operation.
+The mergedCommandType, identityBehavior, and pseudoTableType arguments are available for this operation.

-The identityBehavior is used to define a value whether an identity property of the entity/model will be kept, or, the newly generated identity values from the database will be returned after the operation.
+identityBehavior controls whether the identity property of the entity/model is preserved, or whether newly generated identity values from the database are returned after the operation.

-The pseudoTableType is used to define a value whether a physical pseudo-table will be created during the operation.
-By default, a temporary table is used.
+pseudoTableType controls whether a physical pseudo-table is created during the operation.
+Defaults to a temporary table.

 Usability

-Simply pass the list of the entities when calling this operation.
+Pass the list of entities to the operation.

 using (var connection = new NpgsqlConnection(connectionString))